ajorians/docker-MediaWiki/README.md

 Do a quick edit to docker-compose.yml and then go back up with: docker-compose up -d

 You do need a database (not included).
+You can setup one up (or restore from a backup); and then make sure you create a user that can access the database via:
+CREATE USER 'wikiuser'@'%' IDENTIFIED BY 'changeme';
+GRANT ALL PRIVILEGES ON mediawiki.* TO 'wikiuser'@'%';
+FLUSH PRIVILEGES;

 Hope that help!